Pricing strategy lessons learned from COVID-19

 At the same time, we see that many consumers stick to their regular brand preferences while purchasing directly from shelves in stores.
 It is a common belief that consumers compare the price with competitors when seeking for better prices, although shoppers tend to focus on the price changes of their preferred product and make decisions based on that change.
 The right prices and promotions at this level count the most.

-All these varied factors challenge manufacturers and retailers to find the right pricing and promotional strategy for this transformed battlefield where they do everything to win as many shoppers with more spending power as possible.
+All these varied factors challenge manufacturers and retailers to find the right pricing and promotional strategy for this transformed landscape where they do everything to win as many shoppers with more spending power as possible.

 If you are looking to reinvent your pricing and promotion strategies to exploit the growth opportunities this new era offers, we provide five steps to consider in order to efficiently plan your next moves.